ferdy182/CarND-Traffic-Sign-Classifier-P2/writeup_template.md

 | Roundabout mandatory | Roundabout mandatory  | Yes |

-The model was able to correctly guess 80% of the images. ( 20 of 25)
+The model was able to correctly guess 80% of the images (20 out of 25) and this less than the test set which had 0.95 so that means that the model has some overfitting.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)